romannomad/To-Do-List-App/README.md

-# To Do List App in Windows forms and c#
+# To Do List App in Windows Forms and C#
 ![alt image](https://github.com/romannomad/To-Do-List-App/blob/master/18.png)